Requirements to Apply

 Students who do not meet all of these criteria are still encouraged to apply, as all applications are reviewed holistically.
 You are encouraged to meet with your academic advisor to determine if the Elementary Education Option is the right path for you.
 Additionally, you may use the Supporting Documentation portion of the application to give the Admissions Committee more information about your academic experience.

-Because many Washington school districts will start the 2020-21 school year with remote learning, the School of Educational Studies is waiving the 20 hours of classroom experience application requirement for all teacher certification programs for the 2020-21 application cycle.
-Elementary Education and Secondary & Middle Level certification applicants are instead encouraged to submit documentation of any experience with children or adolescents they may have had in the last two years, including classroom, youth programming, daycare or volunteer experiences.
-Applicants may reflect on these experiences when answering application essay questions.
-Additionally, applicants may substitute their School-Based Recommendation with an additional Academic or Employer Recommendation.
+In recoginition of the many challenges faced by applicants and school districts during the COVID-19 pandemic, the School of Educational Studies is waiving the 20 hours of classroom experience application requirement for all teacher certification programs for the 2021-2022 application cycle.
+Elementary Education and Secondary & Middle Level certification applicants may list any classroom experience they may have on their resume, and reflect on their experience when answering application essay questions.

 - UW Bothell Transcripts (can be unofficial)

-- Documentation of 20 hours of public elementary school classroom experience - see COVID-19 update above
+- WAIVED for 2021-2022 application cycle: Documentation of 20 hours of public elementary school classroom experience

 - Documentation of completed Academic Breadth (submitted through the online application)